RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 A detailed step by step tutorial is available at: :ref:`example-workflow <example-workflow:Example workflow>`.

-Extended-workflow
+Preprocessing-workflow
 =================

-We also provide an extended workflow containing a preprocessing step, starting with fastq files.
+We also provide an preprocessing workflow containing a preprocessing step, starting with fastq files.
-A detailed step by step tutorial is available at: :ref:`extended-workflow <extended-workflow:Extended workflow>`.
+A detailed step by step tutorial is available at: :ref:`preprocessing-workflow <preprocessing-workflow:Preprocessing workflow>`.

 References
 ==========